maximAtanasov/ST/README.md

 ```

-If you are on linux you can use your favorite IDE and open the folder as a CMake project
+If you are on linux you can use your favourite IDE and open the folder as a CMake project
 (CLion, QtCreator, KDevelop, NetBeans, Eclipse with extensions, etc.) and run the ST_engine target or you can run the following commands in the root of the project:
 ```
 cmake CMakeLists.txt